rektsu/ssti_payload_generator/README.md

 #### The payload generator is inside the ssti_payload(command) function

-#### Parse web/path to inject the payload and the command you want to convert to java.
+#### Parse web/path to inject the payload and the command you want to convert to java payload (ints that will be interpreted as ASCII and therefore executed).

 #### Based in Spring, aka basic java SSTI templates